 1. EQ Bank Savings Plus Account

-EQ Bank offers one of the best high-interest savings accounts rates in Canada.
-The EQ Savings Plus Account currently offers a competitive 2.3% interest rate.
+The EQ Bank Savings Plus Account currently offers a competitive interest rate of 2.30%.
 Funds and interest are insured by the Canada Deposit Insurance Corporation (CDIC).

-An EQ Bank Savings Plus Account doesn’t come with a physical debit card, as the bank operates online only and specializes in various savings accounts.
+An EQ Bank Savings Plus Account doesn’t come with a physical debit card or chequing account.
+The bank operates online only and specializes in a savings account and GICs.

 EQ Bank also has an easy-to-use mobile app for your convenience.

 It’s also worth noting that EQ Bank’s Savings Account is a winner of Ratehub.ca’s Personal Finance Awards for the category of the Top High-Interest Savings Account.